ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

   to discuss it in the next meeting.
 Likewise, if more than two voting members request discussion in the next meeting, the vote will remain open until that discussion takes place.
-Here, 'next meeting' is the next regularly scheduled meeting greater than 48 hours after the first request is received, or in the case of an irregularly scheduled meeting, 7 days after that time.
+Here, 'next meeting' is the next regularly scheduled meeting more than 48 hours after the first request is received, or in the case of an irregularly scheduled meeting, 7 days after that time.

 - Absent that, if the vote has enough affirmative votes that it would pass if all